delivops/terraform-static-websites/README.md

 # Static Website Hosting with S3, CloudFront, and ACM

-This Terraform module sets up a static website hosted on AWS S3 and served through CloudFront with HTTPS using ACM, with DNS managed via Cloudflare.
+This Terraform module sets up a static website hosted on AWS S3 and served through CloudFront with HTTPS using ACM, with DNS managed via either Cloudflare or Route53.

 ## Features

 - S3 bucket for hosting static website content
 - CloudFront distribution for global delivery and HTTPS support
 - ACM certificate for SSL (via DNS validation)
-- Cloudflare DNS configuration for domain pointing
+- DNS configuration via Cloudflare or Route53
 - Versioning enabled for S3 bucket
 - Bucket policy restricts access to CloudFront only

 ## Resources Created

 - AWS S3 bucket (with website hosting configuration)
-- AWS ACM certificate (validated via Cloudflare DNS)
+- AWS ACM certificate (validated via DNS)
 - AWS CloudFront distribution
-- Cloudflare DNS records (ACM validation + CNAME to CloudFront)
+- DNS records for ACM validation and domain pointing (via Cloudflare or Route53)
 - IAM policy document for bucket access
 - S3 versioning and ownership controls